-FBCrypt securely delivers updated pixel data from the para-virtualized video driver named fbfront in domain U to a VNC client, as illustrated in Figure 4.
-Originally, fbfront allocates a virtual framebuffer (VFB) in domain U and the virtual video device in domain 0 shares it.
-In FBCrypt, the VMM replicates the VFB for the virtual video device and encrypts the replicated one.
-When an application in domain U draws graphic objects, fbfront updates its own VFB and sends an update event to the virtual video device using the I/O ring for fbfront.
+For PV guests, updated pixel data are delivered from the paravirtualized video driver named fbfront in domain U, as illustrated in Fig. 5.
+In the original Xen, fbfront allocates a virtual frame-buffer (VFB) in domain U and shares it with the virtual video device in domain 0.
+In FBCrypt, the VMM replicates the VFB for the device and encrypts the replicated one.
+When an application in domain U draws graphic objects, fbfront updates its own VFB and sends an update event to the device.
 At this time, the VMM synchronizes the original VFB with the replicated one.
 The VNC server periodically monitors updates in the replicated VFB and sends framebuffer updates to the client if pixel data are changed.
-Since the original VFB in domain U can be encrypted only for domain 0 by SRE [2] or VMCrypt [8]. domain 0 cannot access unencrypted pixel data in the VFB.
+The client decrypts the received data and re-draws its window.
+Since the original VFB in domain U can be encrypted only for domain 0 by SRE [2], [5] or VMCrypt [4], domain 0 cannot read unencrypted pixel data in the VFB.

-To replicate the VFB for the virtual video device, the VMM first identifies the VFB in domain U. When domain

-U is booted, fbfront sets up the xenfb page, which contains the pointer to the VFB.
-When fbfront registers this page to XenStore in domain 0, the VMM intercepts it and allocates a new VFB in domain 0 as an encrypted replica.
+To replicate the VFB for the virtual video device, the VMM first identifies the VFB in domain U. When domain U is booted, fbfront sets up the xenfb page, which contains the pointer to the VFB.
+When fbfront registers this page to XenStore in domain 0, the VMM intercepts it and allocates a new VFB as an encrypted replica.
 At the same time, it rewrites the xenfb page so that the page points to the replicated VFB.
 Since the xenfb page stores a VFB in a structure like page tables, the VMM constructs a replicated VFB with the same structure.
 Then it sends the rewritten xenfb page to XenStore in domain 0 and the virtual video device uses the replicated VFB.
-As such, the virtual video device is given an illusion as if it shared the same VFB with domain U.
+As such, the device is given an illusion as if it shared the same VFB with domain U.

 The VMM synchronizes the original VFB with the replicated one when fbfront sends update events for the VFB to the virtual video device.
-An update event consists of an updated area in the framebuffer and is passed via the I/O ring shared between domain U and domain 0.
+An update event consists of an updated area in the VFB and is passed via the I/O ring shared between fbfront and the device.
 Since the xenfb page also contains the I/O ring, the VMM can easily identify it.
-When an update event is sent using the I/O ring, the VMM intercepts it, encrypts the pixel data in the specified area of the original VFB, and writes them to the replicated VFB.
+When an update event is sent using the I/O ring, the VMM intercepts it, encrypts the pixel data in the specified area of the original VFB, and writes it to the replicated VFB.
 After this synchronization, the VMM sends the update event to the virtual video device.
-The VNC server reads the updated pixel data from the encrypted VFB and sends them as a framebuffer update to the VNC client.
-The VNC client decrypts the received data and re-draws its window.